JustinMWoo/Platformer_Roguelite/README.md

 ## Abilities and Mutations

 ### Ability Mutations
 Defeated enemies have a chance to drop abilities on death which can then be equipped by the player.
 Abilities come in different tiers with higher tiers having a lower chance of being dropped changing depending on the level of the slain enemy.
 Abilities have mutations that provide modifiers to the other equipped abilities.
-The player can pick and choose abilities the best benefit their other equipped abilities (Note: currently only some abilities have implemented mutations).
+The player can pick and choose abilities that best benefit their other equipped abilities (Note: currently only some abilities have implemented mutations).

 <img src="Readme/ability_mutations_1.gif" width = "600">